 - 1/4 cup balsamic vinegar

-1 Make the dressing.
-Put the salt, garlic, mustard and balsamic vinegar into a food processor or blender and pulse to combine.
-With the motor running, drizzle in the olive oil slowly until the dressing comes together.
+Put the garlic, mustard, balsamic vinegar, and salt into a food processor or blender and pulse to combine.
+With the motor running, slowly drizzle in the olive oil until the dressing comes together.

-3 Coat quartered radicchio with olive oil and sprinkle with salt.
+Coat the radicchio quarters with olive oil and sprinkle with salt.

-5 Chop the radicchio quarters into bite-sized pieces and toss with the dressing and some black pepper.
+Chop the radicchio into small pieces and and toss with the dressing and some black pepper.